-Total number of wire-rod and wire mills in the United States: 56 completed and one building.
+Total number of wire-rod and wire mills in the United States: 57.

-BRASS AND COPPER WIRE-13.
+BRASS AND COPPER WIRE-12.

-Note-Some of the works in the preceding list make copper and brass wire as well as iron and steel wire.
+Note.-Some of the works in the preceding list make copper and brass wire as well as iron and steel wire.
 The following establishments make brass and copper wire, but not iron or steel wire.